gemfire/gemfire-developer-website/content/blog/gemfire-apache-kafka/index.md

 ```

 ## Creating the Sink Connector
-We’ll now create a sink connector to flow data from Kafka to Geode.
+We’ll now create a sink connector to flow data from Kafka to GemFire.
 We will also configure the key and value converters.
 For the value converter we will explicitly use the JsonPdxConverter supplied by the geode-kafka-connector.
 For the key, we will use a String converter, where the example webapp will just populate with an arbitrary value.

-### Configure connect-geode-sink.properties
+### Configure connect-gemfire-sink.properties
-Create a file called connect-geode-sink.properties with the following properties and place this file in the config directory of Apache Kafka.
+Create a file called connect-gemfire-sink.properties with the following properties and place this file in the config directory of Apache Kafka.
 Notice we use the JsonPdxConverter for our value converter.
 We can also map any topics to any number of regions.

 ```
-name=geode-kafka-sink
+name=gemfire-kafka-sink
-connector.class=GeodeKafkaSink
+connector.class=GemFireKafkaSink
 tasks.max=1
 key.converter=org.apache.kafka.connect.storage.StringConverter
-value.converter=org.apache.geode.kafka.converter.JsonPdxConverter
+value.converter=org.apache.gemfire.kafka.converter.JsonPdxConverter
 topic-to-regions=[test:Events]
 locators=localHost[10334]
 topics=test